 Much has been said about marketing to different generations.
 From the retiring Baby Boomers to the social-media savvy Millennials with the Gen Xers in the middle, all three of them require significantly different marketing techniques.
+Think your small business can’t afford services from a top digital marketing agency like ours?
+Think again!
+InSync Media have specific, affordable online marketing services for small businesses.

 The names and age ranges of the generations often vary between sources.
 There are still a few remaining members of the generations that fought in World War II, fondly known as The Greatest Generation or the GI Generation, but the youngest of this group is 94 years old.